-The Chicken lollipop’s were an added bonus, like we said earlier the grill is huge yet it is not the biggest.
+The Chicken lollipop’s were an added bonus, like we said earlier the grill is huge and we are struggling lol.

-Finally the fish and prawns, this thing is huge, not huge fans of fish on a grill and don’t eat prawns lol, so the person with me feasted on this, the fish was not greasy which is always a plus and where many places fall down.
+Finally the fish and prawns, this thing is huge, we are not huge fans of fish on a grill and don’t eat prawns lol, so the person with me feasted on these, the fish was not greasy which is always a plus and where many places fall down.

 Now the Curries:

 We had Chicken and lamb dishes, the lamb was impressive the quantity of meat in both was a plus, but the sauce with the lamb dish was really impressive, the chicken dish was much of a muchness, was ok but but did not set the taste buds alight.